-- It is difficult to get jobs if you are in small area of the country without many jobs.
+- It is difficult to get jobs if you are in a small area of the country without many jobs.

-If you are looking for a legal job you need to do everything you can to look at a lot of markets, consider changing your practice area and search broadly.
+If you are looking for a legal job you need to do everything you can to look at a lot of markets, consider changing your practice area, and search broadly.
 You need to use a lot of sources to find jobs and you need to look exhaustively and apply to a lot of places.
 You also need to use a recruiter with some balls who is not afraid to get you out to a lot of places.

 See Why an Attorney Should Never Give Up after Being Rejected from a Few (or Many) Law Firms for more information.

 As part of my job, I have the opportunity to speak with a wide variety of attorneys.
-While infrequent, I have run across a few attorneys who have done things like switch from being a corporate attorney in a high-profile law firm to being a divorce attorney—with great success.
+While infrequent, I have run across a few attorneys who have done things like a switch from being a corporate attorney in a high-profile law firm to being a divorce attorney—with great success.
 When I see these sorts of resumes I am intrigued.
 I pick up the phone because I know the person is going to be cool and well adjusted.

-"You mean you were making $285,000 as a corporate attorney, graduated order of the coif from Columbia Law School and decided to take a job with a family law firm paying $80,000 a year in New York City?"
+"You mean you were making $285,000 as a corporate attorney, graduated order of the coif from Columbia Law School, and decided to take a job with a family law firm paying $80,000 a year in New York City?"

 These cool, well-adjusted attorneys have figured out how to find happiness as attorneys in different practice areas and environments.
 They did not need to quit the practice of law.
 They just needed to change their venues.

 There is a final point that bears mention.
-Many attorneys who quit have the majority of their experience as associates in law firms.
+Many attorneys who quit have the majority of their experience as associates in firms.
 Associates feel vulnerable.
 Associates are low on the totem pole and are expected to follow directions.
 The role of an associate is to be a "soldier" and worker bee and follow directions.

 The role of an associate is not forever.
 Being an associate is no different than doing an apprenticeship.
 The job of an associate is to learn a trade and become proficient at something.
 Once you are proficient and get a title, you are expected to go out and get business.
-Partners with business often enjoy what they are doing a great deal.
+Partners with businesses often enjoy what they are doing a great deal.
 They are businessmen and businesswomen with clients who need them.
 They have job security because if they have enough clients they can always move to another firm.
-They have more confidence, are respected and can control their income and futures by bringing in more business.
+They have more confidence, are respected, and can control their income and futures by bringing in more business development.
 In short, the job is often a great deal of fun for partners and they feel much different about their jobs than when they were in the apprentice period.

-I have had this talk with countless associates throughout the years, and today many of those who were once very serious about leaving are now important partners at major US law firms like Skadden Arps, Davis Polk and other great firms.
+I have had this talk with countless associates throughout the years, and today many of those who were once very serious about leaving are now important partners at major US law firms like Skadden Arps, Davis Polk, and other great firms.
 I spend time each morning reading news periodicals and I see their names associated with big cases or deals and I see them quoted.
 Like a teacher who watches his student go onto much greater things, I see these formerly confused lawyers now in positions of national prominence.
 Sometimes I have to compose myself because it brings tears to my eyes to see great things happen to my candidates and people who were once so close to leaving the practice of law.